• Skip to primary navigation

 Great question and I get asked this almost every day.

-A 4×6-inch baking dish that has an area of 24 square inches will work for those recipes as well.
+A 4×6-inch baking dish that has a base area of 24 square inches will work for many of our recipes as well.
 You can also use a 6-inch round baking dish with the same results.

-We have had success with dishes as large as 6x6-inch square and 5x7 inch rectangular dish.
+We have had success with dishes as large as 6×6-inch square.
 Keep in mind that as the base of the dish gets larger, the same amount of mixture will fill less of the dish (being a bit thinner) so it will cook faster.
 So if you use slightly larger dishes, I would recommend checking for doneness a few minutes earlier than shown in the recipe.

 How Can I Avoid Wasting Food When Cooking For One?